lsst/templates/project_templates/square_pypi_package/{{cookiecutter.name}}/.github/CONTRIBUTING.md

 ## Pull requests

-Since {{cookiecutter.pypi_name}} is built for the Vera C. Rubin Observatory and Legacy Survey of Space and Time, community contributions can only be accepted if they align with the Rubin Observatory's mission.
+Since {{cookiecutter.name}} is built for the Vera C. Rubin Observatory and Legacy Survey of Space and Time, community contributions can only be accepted if they align with the Rubin Observatory's mission.
 For that reason, it's a good idea to propose changes with a new GitHub issue before investing time in making a pull request.

 * * *